tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * Once the access token is in hand, you can start using Plaid to its fullest potential.
 You'll have access to a bunch of different accounts and transactions, all available for use.
 All that is needed is that access token.

-* Fetch all accounts at an institution
+* Fetch all accounts at an institution:

   ![get_accounts.png](Images/get_accounts.png)